jlundan/journeys-api/README.md

 # journeys-api

 Journeys API serves GTFS data as JSON.
 This project was originally created for City of Tampere, but is now open sourced.
-You can find more information about the project in the [ITS Factory Wiki](https://wiki.itsfactory.fi/index.php/Journeys_API), where the current closed source API is discussed.
+You can find more information about the original project in the [ITS Factory Wiki](https://wiki.itsfactory.fi/index.php/Journeys_API), where the current closed source API is discussed.
 This open source version of the API tries to match the proprietary version as much as possible.